 Appellation at The Louise

 Locals were bemused when Tuoi Do set about establishing her Vietnamese restaurant in the Barossa.
 After all, she’s not a chef, she’s not a local, she had no financial backing and who wants to eat Asian food in the Teutonic Barossa?
 Well, as it turns out, everyone.
 The restaurant’s vegies are supplied from its market garden, tended by Do’s parents, and the dishes make the most of local produce.
-South Australian prawns are paired with a citrus salad, massaman curry is made with Mayura Station Wagyu beef and a Barossa chicken is grilled with spices and served with coconut salad.
-The building, a gorgeous old corner house, was lovingly restored by Do and her husband, Grant Dickson.
+South Australian squid is paired with fennel and coriander pesto, massaman curry is made with Barossa Valley chicken and grilled Mayura Station beef is served with spices, fresh noodles and peanut sauce.
+The building, a gorgeous old corner house, was lovingly restored by Do.
 And Vietnamese makes the perfect foil for the region’s big shirazes and sharp rieslings.
 Who knew?
 Tuoi Do did.
 Bookings are recommended.

 Things to do